The Journey

 “I don’t know how many times a year.
 Usually, probably about a couple at least every year . . . we would go to Shreveport.

 “Of course, we’d go through Dallas it was the old . . . the old Jacksboro Highway and then you go through . . . had to go through Dallas . . .
 I think it was actually a toll road . . . turnpike through there you had to pay . . . but there was an old road, too.
+But we went over there pretty often.”

 Now the Green Frog Café